Kadee80/front_end_web_F16/README.md

 ## Accommodations

-If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
+If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
-Information about the Moses Center can be found at www.nyu.edu/csd.
+Information about the Moses Center can be found atwww.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

 ## Course Schedule